 magnetic latitudes (10-degree intervals) in Altitude Adjusted Corrected Geomagnetic Coordinates (AACGM) are shown as a web of solid lines.

-Geographic coordinates are shown as dotted lines on a map of the continents.
-Local noon is at the top of the images and the dashed line indicates MLT=noon,midnight.
+Geographic coordinates are shown as solid and dotted lines on a map of the continents.
+Local noon is at the top of the images.

 Solar wind data were averaged over a 15 minute interval before the two times.